 You can see “search context refinement sidebar” or “Dynamic Content of SERP” example from Bing below.

 Dynamic Content of SERP and Search Context Refinement Sidebar shows that Search Engines group the content on the web according to their context, not just their content.
-Thus, creating different verticals for different context within the SERP lets Search Engines to show more configured content for the users according to their most possible search intents and behaviors.
+Thus, creating different verticals for different contexts within the SERP lets Search Engines show more configured content for the users according to their most possible search intents and behaviors.

 Instead of choosing the “dominant search intent” and “most dominant source for a specific topic”, diversifying the SERP with different contexts can help Search Engines to serve more content.
 And it lets users stay more within the SERP along with giving more chances to be more visible on the SERP for content publishers.
 Lastly, Dynamic Content on the SERP incentives content creators to create more diversified content within “contextual relationships” in a semantic way.